 The pen is available as a standalone set in black as well as a set of 10 or 20 colors.
-We’d recommend to go in for the colored set, because that’s where you see the magic.
+We’d recommend going in for the colored set because that’s where you see the magic.
 This pen comes with an ultrafine 0.3mm tip, which allows you to create superb details in your journal without much effort.
 The ink is also laudable – it dries fast and lasts long.

 Scores of bullet journal writers swear by this pen for minute details.
 The metal-clad tip adds a level of sophistication and strength to the pen.
 However, since this is a very fine pen, the nib can easily break if you’re not careful with the pressure you apply.
 Otherwise, this pen is wonderful and our top choice when it comes to ultrafine detailing and drawing pens.

-If you want the best comprehensive bullet journaling experience, you’re best off buying a set of Marvy Le Pens, simply because they’re incredibly well suited for drawing and writing.
+If you want the best comprehensive bullet journaling experience, you’re best off buying a set of Marvy Le Pens, simply because they’re incredibly well-suited for drawing and writing.
 The inks are known to last through extreme cold or extreme summer.
-They can give your handwriting a unique touch because of the inks, and you drawings also come out accurately.
+They can give your handwriting a unique touch because of the inks, and your drawings also come out accurately.

 - Extra fine point for thin straight lines